 - WIFI_PASS – the WPA-PSK password

 Any characters after these variables will be used as the values.
-There are no extra considerations for WiFi network names and passwords containing special characters or spaces.
+Special considerations must be made for WiFi network names and passwords containing special characters or spaces.

 WIFI_SSID This is my network